-Public relations (PR) and publicity are essential elements of the IMC process.
+Public relations (PR) and publicity are essential to the IMC process.
 PR includes strategies such as press releases, events, and media interviews that help build relationships with potential customers.

-Publicity refers to generating awareness through activities such as advertising campaigns, sponsorships, and product placements.
+Publicity generates awareness through advertising campaigns, sponsorships, and product placements.
 These aspects of integrated marketing communication help create an overall positive perception of your brand and ensure that your message reaches the right people.

 Advertising & Promotion

 Advertising and promotion are also critical components of integrated marketing communication.
 It helps you create messages that large groups will see people.
 At the same time, promotion uses incentives such as discounts and rewards to encourage people to purchase your products or services.